FarahOuesleti/Payroll-Analysis-Forecasting-Fraud-Detection/README.md

 ## Confidentiality Notice:
 Only code relevant part of the project is included for data confidentiality.
-All etensive data cleaning phases, data files, or traces of them have been ereased from the notebooks.
+All intensive data cleaning and analysis phases, data files, or traces of them have been erased from the notebooks.
 Thank you for your understanding.